JMorris1575/Christmas2022/docs/st_nick_game_dev.rst

 :ref:`target_response`.

 Perhaps I should have a similar animation to indicate a change in the number of gold bags.
-(See :ref:`gold_bag_response`.
+(See :ref:`gold_bag_response`).

 I need to implement "levels" in the game and a means for moving from one level to the next.
 I think that if the bishop gets back to his cathedral after dispensing all of the gifts on a particular level he should move on to the next level.
 Perhaps there needs to be some sort of challenge related to that -- a time limit perhaps.

 The levels themselves can be structured like my current ``Main`` scene.
 I suspect having a ``LevelTemplate`` will be helpful too.
-I think there is something about that in the Heismesters game in the Udemy course.
+I think there is something about that in the HeistMesters game in the Udemy course.
+(See :ref:`levels` below.)

 I will also need to create some Non-Player Characters (NPCs) such as thieves and onlookers.
 They could be part of the ``LevelTemplate`` but I suspect not.
 After all, the initial level at least, and perhaps some other early levels, won't